 Where Your Property Taxes Go

-The illustration below shows how your 2018 tax bill (paid in 2019) is allocated among the various taxing districts in Carol Stream.
-Added to this illustration for comparison purposes is the impact of the recently approved Village $3.8 million tax levy that won't appear on tax bills until 2020.
+The illustration below shows how your 2019 tax bill (paid in 2020) is allocated among the various taxing districts in Carol Stream.

 Carol Stream's 2019 property tax rate of 0.2882 per $100 of property assessed value remains at the low end of all municipalities in DuPage County.